giantswarm/install-binary-action/README.md

     version: "2.0.0"
 ```

-Downloading an external binary with all optional inputs set:
+Downloading an external binary with all optional inputs set except `binary_new_name` :

 ```yaml
 - name: Test downloading external binary